scarletteshu/ImgProcess/README.md

 # ImgProcess
-tips about img processing with python
+tips and basic operations about img processing with python